Finger Lakes National Forest: Creation of the national forest

 By the 1950s, many of the original objectives of the Hector (LUA) had been met.
 Farmers had been resettled, the eroding soil stabilized, and alternative agriculture uses demonstrated.
 At the same time, the public was becoming interested in the concept of multiple uses of public land.
 Management and appropriate ownership of the Hector LUA was reevaluated.
 The decision was made in 1954 to transfer administrative responsibilities to the U.S. Forest Service, which already had a fairly long history of multiple use management.
-Initially this was carried out by the Regional Office in Upper Darby, Pennsylvania.
+Initially this was carried out by the Regional Office in Upper Darby Township, Pennsylvania.
 When this region was later consolidated within the Forest Service's Northeast Region, Hector became an administrative unit of the Green Mountain National Forest in Vermont.

 In 1982, the Federal land management agencies were directed to identify isolated parcels of federal land that could be sold without significantly affecting the resource base or public service.
 The intent was to dispose of lands that were inefficient to manage, and to generate revenue.
 The Hector Land Use Area was one parcel studied for possible disposal under this "Assets Management" program.
 When public meetings were held to evaluate this idea, there was strong local support for continued federal ownership.
 Local and regional citizens had come to depend on Hector for wood products, forage, recreation, and other benefits.
 Because of this public support, Congress enacted legislation to make it a permanent part of the National Forest System.
 The Hector Ranger District, Green Mountain National Forest, had been created.
 Local citizens asked the Forest Service to change the name to Hector Ranger District, Finger Lakes National Forest, so it would be less confusing to visitors, and promote local pride about the area.
 This change was made in October 1985.